Office of National Drug Control Policy: Congressional issues

-Bi-partisan support for Drug Czar
+Bipartisan support for drug czar

 The Anti-Drug Abuse Act of 1988, which created the Office of National Drug Control Policy, was the product of bi-partisan support.
-It was co-sponsored in the House of Representatives by parties' leaders, Tom Foley and Robert Michel, and it passed by margins of 346–11 and 87–3 in the House and Senate, respectively.
+It was co-sponsored in the House of Representatives by Democratic and Republican leaders, Tom Foley and Robert Michel, and it passed by margins of 346–11 and 87–3 in the House and Senate, respectively.
 Upon signing the law, Ronald Reagan said, "This bill is the product of a bipartisan effort."

+1993 downsize

+In February 1993, new U.S. president Bill Clinton greatly downsized the Office of National Drug Control Policy by 84 percent, reducing the staff size from 146 to 25.

 Funding

 In September 2002, the Senate Appropriations Committee recommended that salaries and expenses at ONDCP be reduced from $26.6 million in fiscal 2006 to $11.5 million in fiscal 2007, to "more closely reflect actual performance."
 Committee members said they would request funding for a study of ONDCP by the National Academy of Public Administration.
 They also ordered a Government Accountability Office study on the distribution of grants.
 Plus, they directed the Director to provide quarterly updates on travel expenditures, staffing levels and plans for future hirings.

 In 2011, the ONDCP requested funding for 98 full-time employees, 64 (65.31%) of whom would be paid at either GS-15, GS-14, or SES pay grades, or more than $105,211.00 yearly, being adjusted for Washington, D.C. cost of living expenses.